The literature search and review is the starting point for any assignment topic.

 Books provide a useful starting point for an introduction to the subject.
 Books generally also provide an in-depth coverage of a topic.

-You can access the databases or Library search, from the Library homepage or link from the subject guides.
+You can access the databases, catalogue or Library One Search, from the Library homepage or link from the subject guides.

 Edith Cowan University acknowledges and respects the Noongar people, who are

 the traditional custodians of the land upon which its campuses stand and its programs